iyanez2314/refractor-code/README.md

 Some of the CSS code was also being re-used.

+There was also on the CSS file.

 #### What i did to fix this

 I made sure that the CSS selectors that were being used for the same style were on the same line instead of being re-used on multiple lines.

 I also made sure that the CSS selectors were targeting the correct HTML elements.

+I also added comments on the CSS file for each HTML section we added CSS to.